Never Read a Verse — Immediate Literary Context

 Key Concepts

-• A text without a context is a pretext for whatever you want it to say
+A text without context is a pretext.

-• Always read the full paragraph and chapter before interpreting a verse
+Always read the full paragraph and chapter.

-• Proof-texting and why it is dangerous
+Proof-texting and why it's dangerous.

 Scripture Focus